In association with

 Who can help me with my evaluation?

-We recommend you are not prescriptive regarding the methodology so that those bidding to provide the evaluation can demonstrate their expertise and allows for appropriate innovation.
+We recommend you are not prescriptive regarding the methodology so that those bidding to provide the evaluation can demonstrate their expertise and allow for appropriate innovation.
 However, use your organisation’s procurement team as they will ensure that you comply with all the legal and organisational requirements.

-In terms of contracts, if it is for an NHS service you will generally use the NHS Terms and Conditions for the Provision of Services.
+In terms of contracts, if it is for an NHS service you will generally use the NHS terms and conditions for the provision of services.

 Do I need permission from anyone to do my evaluation?